Ethereal-AI/xlr8/README.md

 If you wish to leverage `xlr8`'s further speedup on large matrix multiplications, you may install the following:
 1. First, `sparse_dot` via `pip install sparse-dot-mkl`.
 2. Then, `Intel MKL` via `conda install -c intel mkl`.
+If a warning pops up stating that your Intel MKL version is outdated, find the updated .so or .dll and rename it appropriately since your system is probably detecting the old .so or .dll.

 ### Usage